 Hostels are amazing places but obviously, for such a cheap bed you are going to have to sacrifice a few comforts, such as privacy and a quiet night.
 In a dorm room, anything can happen.

-So, if you’re fed up of pretending those weird snores aren’t sex noise, or just fed up of listening to Harmony tell yet another traveler that they, “just have to have to go to Ubud for the Buddha Bowls!” – then earplugs are the solution for you.
+So, if you’re fed up with pretending those weird snores aren’t sex noise, or just fed up with listening to Harmony tell yet another traveler that they, “just have to have to go to Ubud for the Buddha Bowls!” – then earplugs are the solution for you.

 Equally fed up with your slumber being snatched away from you the constant on-off of the lights.
 Well, then get yourself a sleep mask.